cpske/ISP/assignment/week13/code-review.md

 ### 2. Create your own Code Review Procedure

 Create a procedure or "script" for how you will do group code "walk-through".
-The procedure is like a plan for how to do them, including:
+The procedure helps everyone know what to expect and what needs to get done.

 Before:

+- What should be done before the review?
-1. What is the **goal** of your code review?
+- What materials should be available for the review?
-2. How to you schedule a code review?
-How long?
-3. What do the articles (above) recommend you do **before** a code review?
-   - Which of them make sense for your team?
-(Don't try to be too complex.)

 During:

 - What should you do during the code review?
-- Who does what?
 - Be specific

 After:

 - What should be done after the code review?
-Who does it?
+- Who does it?

-### 3. Checklist Examples
+### 3. Create a Practical Checklist Tailored to Your Needs

-A checklist reminds you what you should check during a group code review, walk-through, or individual review (reviewing a Pull Request or your own code!).
+A checklist reminds you what you should do during a review, walk-through, or individual review (such as a Pull Request).

-It should be practical & short.
-You should **update it** as you get better at doing reviews.
+- It should be things **that apply to your project**
+- You should **update it** as you get experience doing reviews
+  - add, remove, refine items in the checklist
+- Write what you *actually* find useful to look for
+- Try to make it short
+- **No B.S.** copied from examples
+- (Optional) Group items into categories so its easier to check them

 Some examples (please don't copy them!):